GoogleCloudPlatform/cloud-sql-proxy/proxy/README.md

 # Cloud SQL proxy dialer for Go

+## Note

+This package is deprecated.
+Instead use the [Cloud SQL Go Connector][go-connector] which has support for MySQL, Postgres, and SQL Server, in addition to better configurability, support for metrics and tracing, and a number of additional features.
+See the [migration guide][migration-guide] for how to switch.

+## Overview

 You can also use the Cloud SQL proxy directly from a Go program.

 These packages are primarily used as implementation for the Cloud SQL proxy